Integrated Health Management

 Our Specialty Pharmacy Program helps members manage specialty drugs.
 Specialty drugs are high-cost drugs, often self-injected or self-administered and used to treat complex or rare conditions including multiple sclerosis, rheumatoid arthritis, and hepatitis C. Our specialty pharmacy vendors are Accredo (for all plans) and AllianceRx Walgreens Prime (for select plans).

 Specialty pharmacies focus on the delivery and clinical management of specialty drugs.
 They are staffed by pharmacists, nurses, and patient care representatives who are trained to meet the unique needs of people taking specialty drugs.
 Besides dispensing the prescriptions and arranging for delivery of the specialty drugs, they also provide members with clinical services including drug and disease information, support, and counseling.
 In addition, there are multiple patient cost savings strategies in place with our specialty pharmacies that may reduce the cost burden on patients, depending on their plan.
-Our SaveOnSP program through Accredo helps connect patients to manufacturer patient assistance programs to ensure a patient maximizes their benefit and minimizes their out of pocket cost.
+Our SaveOnSP program through Accredo helps connect patients to manufacturer patient assistance programs to ensure a patient maximizes their benefit and minimizes their out-of-pocket cost.

 When administering a drug, providers may use their normal process to acquire a specialty drug for administration and bill us directly, or they may choose to use one of the Specialty Pharmacy partners to acquire a specialty drug for administration in the clinic.
 Using a specialty pharmacy may help reduce administrative and financial burden as well as inventory costs.
 The specialty pharmacies can deliver specialty drugs directly to the provider’s office, just in time for the patient’s clinic visit.